ASFOpenSARlab/opensarlab-cluster/README.md

 - *Jupyterhub Overview*
     - The Jupyterhub Documentation can be found [here][1]
     - The Short Version is:
-        - Jupyterhub provides a method of centrally managing adn accessing many Jupyter Notebook servers
+        - Jupyterhub provides a method of centrally managing and accessing many Jupyter Notebook servers
         - The access point for the entire system is the proxy which directs requests to either the hub or the appropriate Notebook server.
         - The hub handles:
             - Authentication